twolfson/twolfson.com/articles/design-for-developers.md

 - http://www.smashingmagazine.com/2012/12/css-baseline-the-good-the-bad-and-the-ugly/

 # Type hierarchy
-Type hiearchy is the usage of different sizes of type (e.g. `h1`, `h2`, **bold**) to indicate the remaining content under it is related.
+Type hiearchy is the usage of different sizes of type (e.g. `h1`, `h2`, **bold**) to indicate a relationship with nearby content (e.g. content under a heading).

-For example, "Getting Started" indicates the section is related to getting started with a repo:
+In the example below, "Getting started" indicates the code block is related to instructions on a repo:

 [![Screenshot of twolfson.com README](/public/images/articles/design-for-developers/type-hierarchy.png)](/public/images/articles/design-for-developers/type-hierarchy.png)

-Beyond this, there is type scales which are ways to define how big/small each of the `h1`, `h2`, etc should be.
-These are usually done by ratios (e.g. major third, golden ratio).
+Beyond this, there are type scales which define how big/small each of the `h1`, `h2`, etc should be.
+These usually leverage ratios (e.g. major third, golden ratio).

 Links:

 - http://type-scale.com/
 - http://www.modularscale.com/

 Type scale is one of those things that "looks right" (e.g. play around with it until comfortable).
-Although, baseline and type scale usually have a relationship.
+Although, baseline and type scale are usually related.

 # Typeface
 Typefaces (or `font-face` in CSS) is the font being used for a given piece of text.